+46 839 91 32 Mon – Fri 11:00 to 15:00 GMT+1

 Takabisha:121 degree drop – is number one on the list as the world’s steepest roller coaster.

-The park has a number of other attractions to offer, such as the world’s largest and many other fun.
-If you decide to spend a day at this wonderful park,you will certainly not be dissatisfied!
+The park has several other attractions to offer, such as the world’s largest, and many other fun.
+If you decide to spend a day at this wonderful park, you will certainly not be dissatisfied!

 naruto village